YC-Goh/YC-Goh.github.io/public/le_filter_project/_031_filter_rules_instructions.md

 #   Common Patterns for Advanced Options

-1. [Simple] Show items with N of X affixes using only affix group 1 with minimum affixes N.
+1. Show items with N of X affixes using only affix group 1 with minimum affixes N.
-2. [Simple] Show items with N affixes, each from its own pool using affix groups 1/2/.../N each with minimum affixes 1.
+2. Show items with N affixes, each from its own pool using affix groups 1/2/.../N each with minimum affixes 1.
-3. [Intermediate] Show items with N affixes in an expanding set using affix groups 1/2/.../N, where group 1 is the smallest set and minimum affix 1, up to group N being largest with minimum affixes N.
+3. Show items with N affixes in an expanding set using affix groups 1/2/.../N, where group 1 is the smallest set and minimum affix 1, up to group N being largest with minimum affixes N.
-4. [Intermediate] Show items with exactly N affixes and no more from X affixes using affix group 1/2 with minimum affixes N for both, and affix group 1 selects X affixes and group 2 selects all affixes.
-Useful for finding 2-mod Exalted items.